TaxSlayer entry: State Section

 - Contributions to other states are not eligible.

-- Starting in 2014, there is an option that permits a refund to be applied to a 529 plan.
+- There is an option that permits a refund to be applied to a 529 plan.
 See instructions on the College Invest site.

 Charitable contribution deduction (FYI Income 48):